 IBD is characterised by chronic inflammation.
 Although this inflammation primarily affects the lower part of the digestive tract, the symptoms of these disorders can vary greatly depending on the condition and may also impact other parts of the body.

 The inflammation caused by ulcerative colitis is restricted to the mucous lining (mucosa) of the large intestine (colon).
 This inflammation usually starts in the rectum and can spread from there continuously throughout the entire large intestine.
 However, in most patients this inflammation is limited to the descending colon (the segment located on the left-hand side of the body).
 Ulcers are common in the affected parts of the intestines.
-The disease is characterized by alternating phases of active disease (flare-ups) and phases with no symptoms (remission).
+The disease is characterised by alternating phases of active disease (flare-ups) and phases with no symptoms (remission).

 The exact causes of ulcerative colitis remain unknown.
 In general, inflammatory bowel disease (IBD) is thought to be caused by interactions between genetic factors and immunologic factors, as well as between a person’s environment and lifestyle and the bacteria in the gut (microbiota).
 Although psychological factors and stress may trigger flare-ups in people who already have ulcerative colitis, they are not thought to be underlying causes of the disease based on current research.